 - Change in name (homeseekers only)

-Please note: Depending on the type of change of circumstance that you are reporting, you may be required to provide documents to confirm the change.
+Depending on the type of change of circumstance that you are reporting, you may be required to provide documents to confirm the change.

-Please be aware that if false information is given to gain a tenancy, the Council may have grounds to regain possession of the property that the Council or Housing Association has provided.
+If false information is given to gain a tenancy, the Council may have grounds to regain possession of the property that the Council or Housing Association has provided.